Simone Fattal: Finding a Way

 Notes to Editors

 – Simone Fattal: Finding a Way is curated by Laura Smith, Curator, and Grace Storey, Assistant Curator, Whitechapel Gallery.

-– The exhibition is accompanied by a fully-illustrated publication designed by renowned Iranian-British designer, Ghazaal Vojdani, including an introduction by Iwona Blazwick, Director, Whitechapel Gallery, an essay by Canadian poet and essayist Lisa Robertson and a newly-commissioned interview with Simone Fattal.
+– The exhibition is accompanied by a fully-illustrated publication designed by renowned Iranian-British designer, Ghazaal Vojdani, including an introduction by Iwona Blazwick, former Director, Whitechapel Gallery, an essay by Canadian poet and essayist Lisa Robertson and a newly-commissioned interview with Simone Fattal.

 – The exhibition is generously supported by The Whitechapel Gallery Commissioning Council: Dorota Audemars, Erin Bell, Heloisa Genish, Leili Huth, Irene Panagopoulos, Mariela Pissioti, Alex Sainsbury; alongside The Simone Fattal Exhibition Circle: Balice Hertling, Paris; Galerie Hubert Winter, Vienna; Sarah and Gerard Griffin; Karma International, Zürich; kaufmann repetto, Milan, New York; Galerie Lelong & Co. and Galerie Tanit Munich-Beirut.